Linton Falls Hydro: History

 The first hydroelectric plant at Linton Falls was constructed in 1909 by the Grassington Electric Supply Company.
 It leased the upper weir at Linton Falls, one of the two weirs on the River Wharfe, from the owners of Linton Mill and installed a generating plant.
 Both weirs built up a head of water to power Linton Mill which was located on the lower weir, 250 m downstream from the upper weir.
 The plant was installed with a capacity of 20 kilowatts which was distributed on cables across the Wharfe up to Grassington on the north bank of the river (some 600 m upstream).
 The power was distributed throughout the town on cables stayed and attached to the chimney stacks of the buildings in the town.

 The hydro scheme struggled to keep pace with demand from nearby Grassington and the company went into liquidation in 1921.
 The owners of Linton Mill, formed a new concern called the Craven Hydro-electric Supply Company and they generated electricity up until 1948, when the arrival of the National Grid made the scheme redundant.
-In 1946 the station delivered 1,089.4 MWh of electricity operating at a load factor of 48.5 percent.
+In 1946 the station delivered 1,089.4 MWh of electricity operating at a load factor of 48.5 per cent.

 The 21st century owners of the site, a building and engineering firm based in Skipton, proposed returning the site to generating electricity in 2008.
 The first applications were submitted in 2009, with building starting on site in April 2011 and in March 2012, the £500,000 project was opened.
 The plant uses two screw turbines to generate the electricity.
 These were delivered to the site in July 2011 by the manufacturer Spaans Babcock.
 The company who developed the Linton Falls scheme has an agreement with Spaans Babcock who have supplied other screws to JN Bentley for other hydro projects.

 The re-engineering of the plant also had to minimise the impact on the local wildlife, which included bats, white-clawed crayfish and fine-lined pea mussels.
 The mussels are very rare in Great Britain and are mostly confined to southern and central England; the presence of them in the River Wharfe is noted as being a "considerable outpost".
 Additionally, the screws are wide enough to allow small objects, such as leaves and fish, to pass through without coming to harm.

 The hydroelectric building is now a scheduled monument, on account of it being an industrial building in the largely non-industrial Yorkshire Dales.
 The scheme was nominated in the 2012 English Heritage Angel Awards, which seeks to "recognise the devotion and expertise of volunteers and craftsmen who work on threatened buildings, monuments and other heritage sites".